 - Web Browser

-- Text Editor (that is not an IDE, at least in the beginning
+- Text Editor (not an IDE, at least in the beginning

 - File Transfer Program (some "File explorer" type programs have this built in)

 The following will also be necessary in this class' sequels and perhaps may be useful to you now as well:

 - Access to a computer capable of running a light virtual machine (if you're unsure, odds are you can, but we will have to confirm)

 - Terminal Emulator/Shell

 Use a device that's a "real computer" (as opposed to a tablet) first.
 Web development and programming is about text, and tablets are generally bad at text.
 I believe the Microsoft Surface should be fine; I'm pretty skeptical of everything else.

 I highly recommend Firefox

 over all other browsers.
 It's free to be the best browser it can be.
 While many of the other big ones are "open-source," ultimately, their primary goal is to extract data and information from you, for the company they are made or promoted by.